 Combine melted chocolate with sugar.
 Add eggs one at a time, mixing well after each addition.
 Stir in vanilla extract

-Mix in sifted flour, cocoa, chocolate and white chocolate chips until evenly combined but don’t overmix.
+Mix in sifted flour, cocoa and salt until evenly combined but don’t over mix.

 Pour in an even layer in the prepared pan and bake for 25-35 minutes.
 Brownie should be firm around the outer edges but still squidgy and wobbly in the middle.